tier4/agnocast/docs/shared_memory.md

 ### Basic usage

  - A publisher opens a shared memory with a writable privilege.
- - A subscriber opens the shared memory with an only readable privilege which the corresponsing publisher opened.
+ - A subscriber opens the shared memory with a read-only privilege which the corresponsing publisher opened.

 ### Detailed usage